KiryukhinPetr/OSTDLabsTask/README.md

 ActiveMQ, CXF, JAX-RS, Hibernate, Hsqldb, Tomcat, AngularJS.

 Main objectives of this application are
-1. Create multi module maven project
+1. Create multi module maven project.
-2. Create jsp page that displays list of bank accounts, using jstl, provided by backend A bank account consists of two fields: iban (String) and Business Identifier Code (String)
+2. Create jsp page that displays list of bank accounts, using jstl, provided by backend.
+ A bank account consists of two fields: iban (String) and Business Identifier Code (String).
-3. Create rest endpoint to store changes to the bank account list from user
+3. Create rest endpoint to store changes to the bank account list from user.
-4. Implement logic to store user data
+4. Implement logic to store user data.
-5. Create js based submission of bank account list edited by user towards backend
+5. Create js based submission of bank account list edited by user towards backend.
-6. Implement storage of user data in embedded hsql database using jpa
+6. Implement storage of user data in embedded hsql database using jpa.
-7. Add wadl description to the rest endpoint
+7. Add wadl description to the rest endpoint.
-8. Add profile to generate client based on wadl
+8. Add profile to generate client based on wadl.
-9. Add jms producer to flush persistent bank account lists to the consumers
+9. Add jms producer to flush persistent bank account lists to the consumers.
-10. Add module with jms consumer that prints messages from queue to the log file
+10. Add module with jms consumer that prints messages from queue to the log file.

 Before start you need to install maven, jdk, Apache ActiveMQ, Tomcat web server.